 The goal of the Office of Academic and Community Conduct is to resolve issues in an atmosphere of honesty and trust with integrity in the process.
 All participants in the conduct process will be treated fairly and with respect.

 Plans, directs, and administers university goals and activities; supervises and provides leadership for the A.E.
-Seaman Mineral Museum, Athletics, Facilities Management, University Images/Campus Store, Dining Services, Academic Human Resources, Human Resources, the Memorial Union Building, the Rozsa Center for Performing Arts and Sports and Recreation
+Seaman Mineral Museum, Business Operations, Athletics, Facilities Management, University Images/Campus Store, Dining Services, Academic Human Resources, Human Resources, the Memorial Union Building, the Rozsa Center for Performing Arts and Sports and Recreation.

 Office of Advancement, Michigan Tech Fund, and the Office of Innovation and Industry Engagement at Michigan Technological University.
 Support through encouragement of private gifts, balancing the interest of donors with the needs of the University, and connecting corporations and foundations with the University.

 Responsible for the day-to-day operations of the Alumni Association, which provides a mutually beneficial link between alumni and the university, other alumni, and students (future alumni), and responsible for carrying out the Association’s programs.

 Houses a wide variety of print, graphic, and manuscript resources covering University and campus life, towns and cities in the Keweenaw, and the companies, social organizations, events, and personalities of the Copper Country and Michigan's Upper Peninsula.